Neural Sign Reenactor: Deep Photorealistic Sign Language Retargeting: Acknowledgments

-We proposed Neural Sign Reenactor, a novel neural rendering pipeline for transferring the body movements, head pose and facial expressions of a source actor in a driving video to a target subject in a reference video.
-We have applied our approach to the challenging case of Sign Language videos.
-Our extensive qualitative and quantitative evaluations have demonstrated that our method faithfully transfers the source signer's manual and non-manual signs to a target signer and works reliably across signers of different genders and body structures.
-Compared to earlier methods of human motion retargeting that dramatically alter the appearance of the target subject, it also produces highly realistic and natural looking results.
-We believe that our work paves the way for the development of novel Sign Language Production systems that go beyond avatars and produce photo-realistic continuous sign language videos increasing the appeal and engagement of the users. \\ \\ \textbf{Acknowledgments.} A. Roussos was supported by the Greek Secretariat for Research and Innovation and the EU, Project SignGuide: Automated Museum Guidance using Sign Language T2EDK-00982 within the framework of “Competitiveness, Entrepreneurship and Innovation” (EPAnEK) Operational Programme 2014-2020.
+A. Roussos was supported by the Greek Secretariat for Research and Innovation and the EU, Project SignGuide: Automated Museum Guidance using Sign Language T2EDK-00982 within the framework of “Competitiveness, Entrepreneurship and Innovation” (EPAnEK) Operational Programme 2014-2020.
 A. Roussos acknowledges also the support by an NVIDIA Academic Hardware Grant Program, which was beneficial in developing and testing the neural rendering models introduced in this paper.